 All crab spiders generally resemble crabs: Their legs extend outward from the sides, and they can walk in any direction.
 Most live in flowers and capture prey simply by grabbing and biting it.

-The more obvious differences between this group and other crab spiders is that these generally are smaller, and their carapaces, abdomens and legs are spiny.
+Foliage flower spiders are two genera of crab spiders.
+They are generally smaller than other crab spiders, and their carapaces, abdomens, and legs are spiny.

 Size alone is not a good character for distinguishing species, for some adults and spiderlings are similar in size and appearance.
 Here are some common species.

 Mecaphesa celer, the swift crab spider, has similar markings, though its overall coloration often has a light tan-pink cast.